m4mallu/gofilesbot/README.md

 ## 💠 Mode of Operation:

 - A Super group and channel need to perform the bot function.
-- Members who send file names will search by the bot in channel and send the media to the member personally (As PM)
+- Members who send file names will search by the bot in channel and send the media to the member personally (as PM)
 - Group members doesn't have access to the channel directly.
 - Group will remain safe as the chat doesn't contain any media in it.
 - If in an emergency, Authorized admins can delete entire group messages in ```/cleanchat``` command

 ## 💠 Requirements:
 ```
-TG_BOT_TOKEN    - Obtained from @BotFather
+TG_BOT_TOKEN    - Get from @BotFather
-APP_ID          - Obtained from my.telegram.org
+APP_ID          - Get from my.telegram.org
-API_HASH        - Obtained from my.telegram.org
+API_HASH        - Get from my.telegram.org
 TG_USER_SESSION - Run any userbot session maker(https://repl.it/@ayrahikari/pyrogram-session-maker)
-CHANNELS        - List of Channel ids(Starts with -100) seperated by <space>
+CHANNELS        - List of Channel ids (Starts with -100) seperated by <space>
 AUTH_USERS      - List of Autherized user ids separated by <space>
 ```
 ⚠️ **TG_USER_SESSION Must be  made from an admin User present in the Group & channels** ⚠️

 ## 💠 @BotFather Command:
 ```
-/cleanchat - Delete all the messages in Group
+/cleanchat - Delete all the messages in Group (Only done by AUTH USERS)
 ```

 ## 💠 Deploy:

+### Setup:

+- Create a bot using @BotFather.
+- Add the bot to Supergroup where bot need to do the function.
+- After adding the bot to Group, disable 'Groups' in @BotFather (Else, Someone will do the same in another Group 😂)
+- Get APP ID and API HASH from my.telegram.org.
+- Add the bot to channels and Group as necessary admin rights.
+- Create a string session file with admin user exists in all the channels & Group.
+- Deploy the bot in Heroku / VPS
+- Send a message in channels where bot need to fetch.
+(Can delete the message after.)
+- It's all done.
+See the magic in Groups 😍

-### Easy Way:
+### Deploy Easy Way:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/m4mallu/gofilesbot)

-### Hard Way:
+### Deploy Hard Way:

 Create **config.py** with variables as given below (Refer sample.config):